canonical/ubuntu-cloud-docs/google/google-how-to/gce/set-hostname-using-cloudinit.rst

 Set hostname of GCE instances
 =============================

 The hostname of GCE instances can be set using multiple methods.
 Google's preferred method is to use its DHCP service, which requires you to choose a fully qualified DNS name (FQDN), e.g. something like test123.test.com.
-If you don't want an FQDN or if you want a specific format for consistent naming across clouds, you can use a set-up tool like cloud-init to set your hostname.
+If you don't want an FQDN or if you want to use a consistent method for assigning hostnames across clouds, you can use a set-up tool like cloud-init to set your hostname.

 Both these methods are described here.
 Also, due to a recent hostname-related update on GCP, you might have to make some additional changes for GCE images that use Ubuntu 24.04 and later.
 These are explained at the end.